What is Well-Being? Definition, Meaning, and Strategies

 What is Well-Being?

-Well-being is a sense of health and vitality that arises from your thoughts, emotions, actions, and experiences.
+Well-being is defined as a sense of health and vitality that arises from your thoughts, emotions, actions, and experiences.
 When we have well-being, we feel happy, healthy, socially connected, and purposeful most of the time.

 What Are The Different Aspects of Well-Being?